SWeszler/programming_problems/graphs/rotate_2d_list/README.md

 new_i = j (swapping i with j)
 new_j = n - 1 - i (going backwards)

+In-place solution uses four sub-list (quarters), created by dividing both sides of squared 2D list by two (odd number division results are rounded using function ceil and floor).
+By iterating over each cell in first quarter and storing each corresponding element from another quarters we can smoothly rotate them.

 ## Data structure
 Two-dimensional Python list